 Some dwarfs, though not political or for financial gain, are actually there to bring awareness to a certain organization or service.
 For example, a tourist dwarf sits outside of the tourist office while three handicapped dwarfs sit near the City Hall as part of the Wroclaw Without Barriers campaign to help identify ‘Disability friendly places’ within the city.

 You can find them on your own with gnome maps from the local tourism office or take a guided dwarf walking tour.
-Hunting for dwarfs is a fun way to explore Wroclaw for the whole family, easily keeping kids entertained.
+If you’re looking for things to do with kids in Wroclaw, hunting for dwarfs is a fun way to explore Wroclaw for the whole family, easily keeping kids entertained.
+Wroclaw really is the epitome of being a family-friendly city in Europe!
 The added bonus of going on a dwarf hunt encourages tourists to explore more corners of Wroclaw that might otherwise be missed.
 A funny one is the dwarf behind bars which can be found in the old city prison!

 The question is, can you find them all?